Our Story and Our Purpose

 The purpose of Southeastern Free Will Baptist Bible College is to train students for church-related ministries.

-While we fully understand and appreciate that all truth is God’s truth, it is our purpose to prepare our students for a variety of church-related ministries such as pastors, associate pastors, evangelists, missionaries, Christian school teachers, youth pastors, church musicians, and office personnel.
+While we fully understand and appreciate that all truth is God’s truth, it is our purpose to prepare our students for a variety of church-related ministries, such as pastors, associate pastors, evangelists, missionaries, Christian school teachers, youth pastors, church musicians, and office personnel.

 Students choosing to attend Southeastern FWB College do so because our program is more “ministry oriented” than “career oriented.”